On Time, First Time, Every Time

 - Make sure your child arrives at school on time.
 This encourages habits of good timekeeping and reduces any possible classroom disruption.
 If your child arrives after the register has closed without a good reason, this will be recorded as an ‘unauthorised’ absence for that session.

-You can do this by contacting the Oak Academy attendance and absence line on: 01202 242300
+You can do this by contacting the Oak Academy attendance officer Michelle Evans on the absence line: 01202 242300.

 Please click on this link for help in supporting your child’s attendance this term.